Dmitri-Evans11/windows-ad-virtualbox-lab/scripts/create-ad-users.md

 # Active Directory User Creation Script

 ## Purpose
-This script automates the cration of Active direcotry user accounts from a CSV file.
+This script automates the creation of Active Direcotry user accounts from a CSV file.
-It is intended to simulate etnerprise onboarding workflows and reduce repetitive administrative tasks.
+It is intended to simulate enterprise onboarding workflows and reduce repetitive administrative tasks.

 ---